16. The Tower

 – If your defenses are gone, what’s been waiting behind them?Build like a Master Number 22

-– What foundations do you want made from your truth, not trauma?
+– What do you want to build from your truth rather than past pain?

 – What relationships, routines, or roles need to be left in the flames?